-So You Want To Be A CFA …
+So You Want to Be a CFA Charterholder…

-Thinking about becoming a CFA?
+Thinking about Becoming a CFA Charterholder?
 Here are some of the basics about how and why so many financial professionals pursue this coveted credential.

 CFA stands for Chartered Financial Analyst.
-It is a professional credential bestowed by the CFA® Institute on financial and investment professionals who have completed its program of study, passed all three levels of its examinations, and met other professional requirements.
+A charter is a professional credential bestowed by the CFA Institute on financial and investment professionals who have completed its program of study, passed all three levels of its examinations, and met other professional requirements.
 A successful candidate is awarded the “CFA charter” and becomes a “CFA charterholder”.
-Learn more about how to become a CFA.
+Learn more about how to become a CFA charterholder.

 Typically, it takes between two and five years to complete the CFA Program and pass all three levels of examination.